Who's This Guy?

 United Nations: I'm a United Nations Social Media Envoy, helping get the word out in the battle against malaria.

-Six Apart: I was the first employee of Six Apart, helping launch the company and its Movable Type and TypePad platforms, lead business development, and later oversaw both the enterprise division and developer network as the company grew to over 200 employees worldwide, powering the blogging revolution as both a technology and a medium.
+Six Apart: I was the first employee of Six Apart, helping launch the company and its Movable Type and TypePad platforms, which took blogging from an experiment to the dominant medium online, and were used to build sites from Gawker to the Huffington Post.
+I led business development, oversaw the enterprise division and created the company's developer network as the it grew to over 200 employees worldwide.
 In 2010, Six Apart became Say Media, a network which now reaches over 400 million people worldwide.

 Mixel: I advised Lascaux, the company behind the collage app Mixel, from its inception through a pivot that moved it from the iPad to the iPhone and to its team eventually joining Etsy.
 The Mixel app continues to be maintained by Etsy, and the team is now involved in leading Etsy's embrace of mobile platforms.